v5ma/selfawarenetworks/README.md

 This Github: v5ma is the Self Aware Networks Institute for Sentient & Self Aware Neural Networks, Artificial Neurology & Brain Machine Interfacing.

-This is the home page of www.selfawareneuralnetworks.com for the book Self Aware Networks, and it represents the notes that are being used to make the book.
-Critically these notes are not the book.
+This is the new home page of www.selfawareneuralnetworks.com to contained the notes for the book Self Aware Networks, and it represents the notes that are being used to make the book.
+Critically you should know that these notes are not the book.

+# NOTHING IN THIS GITHUB REPO IS EVEN CLOSE TO BEING FINISHED AS OF JUNE 17th 2022

-*(Note for the publication of the notes on June 17th 2022 Keep in mind these are raw notes, everything needs to be updated, organized, edited, cleaned up, before it goes into the book.
+*Note for the publication of the notes on June 17th 2022 Keep in mind these are raw notes, everything needs to be updated, organized, edited, cleaned up, before it goes into the book.
 What you see are sketches, drafts, early versions of many ideas that will be cleaned up & improved.
 This is a super early preview of what is to come.
-Like an alpha release.
-Pre-beta.
+Like software that is pre-beta (alpha) release.
 THE POINT is to give you an early preview of what I am working on, the monumental amount of work that I am putting into the book, so can get an idea of what I am creating, and if you want, now you can help.
-# NOTHING IN THIS GITHUB REPO IS EVEN CLOSE TO BEING FINISHED AS OF JUNE 17th 2022, but over the next 5 months the book will emerge from these notes.
+Over the next 5 months the book will emerge from these notes.
 In particular many of the audio transcribed notes that start with the letter b, like b0000y, need a ton of fixes made to them, that's part of why I've given myself 5 more months to complete this book.
-In theory it should take a lot less time than that to turn these notes into a book.)
+In theory it should take a lot less time than that to turn these notes into a book.

-You can pre-order or purchase the book here: https://www.amazon.com/dp/B0B3QHX9FN?ref_=pe_3052080_276849420&fbclid=IwAR0j14R_e2Lr_liTlrBitmff-j8YiWq26YH-XRb8U94jD6n_S_T6Rmn-FqY
+You can pre-order or purchase the book here, if you pre-order you will help support me in creating this book: https://www.amazon.com/dp/B0B3QHX9FN?ref_=pe_3052080_276849420&fbclid=IwAR0j14R_e2Lr_liTlrBitmff-j8YiWq26YH-XRb8U94jD6n_S_T6Rmn-FqY

 Someone asked me how much my book will cost.
 Well the 1rst edition of the book will be mostly text, and the price will be $9.99.
-The 2nd Edition of the book will be greatly expanded & clarified with beautiful 3D art & fetch a higher price.
+The 2nd Edition of the book will be greatly expanded & clarified with, with new research, new content, and beautiful 2D & 3D art & illustrations & will fetch a higher price (I haven't decided on a price yet for the 2nd Edition, but it might be comparable to the book Cognitive Neuroscience: The Biology of the Mind (Fifth Edition) 5th Edition, Kindle Edition by Michael Gazzaniga (Author), Richard B. Ivry (Author), George R. Mangun (Author) in price which sells for $95.
+Both the first & second editions will be collectors items.

 Please pre-order the book to support my work, especially if you enjoy these notes or find any value from reading them.
-The book price of $9.99 is like buying me a six pack of beers as thanks for the work I'm doing.
-I would appreciate it, especially if you found my work valuable or interesting.
+The book price of $9.99 is thanks & support for this work.
+I would appreciate it if you pre-ordered the book after reviewing these book notes, especially if you found my work valuable or interesting.

-Self Aware Networks, Self Aware Neural Networks, Sentient & Self Aware Neural Networks, the Self Aware Networks Institute and variations on these names are the trademarks of Micah Blumberg.

-This github is the foundation of The Self Aware Networks Institute.
-You are at The Self Aware Networks Institute's github page.
-The full institute will include 3D interactive models accessible via WebAR in both Augmented Reality & Virtual Reality.

-I made this video as a sort of disclaimer about my notes https://youtu.be/zxsrHZeNgKQ I wanted to prepare people to realize that these notes are not the book and they need a lot of work but the some of the content in these published notes is intended to be the meat and bones of the finished book.

-In retrospect this a real neurohackers journal, not the whole journal, a selection of my journal over the years.

-The original files I uploaded & hosted on github.com/v5ma including the text and other types of files are the copyright of Micah Blumberg, they contain trademarks belonging to Micah Samuel Blumberg.

-This github & the notes uploaded by the author of this github, which is found at github.com/v5ma are the copyright of Micah Samuel Blumberg who was born in Westminster, California, USA in the year 1980.

-The Self Aware Networks Institute.
-Copyright.
-(2021) The Self Aware Networks Institute.
-TradeMark 2021.
-All Rights Reserved.

-I once had a dream that took place about 10,000 years into the future.
-Something like the year 12,015.
-In this new world, that looked somewhat like the future as depicted in the VR title Shores of Loci, people would gather on a digital mountain top to think about the distant past.
-Fascism had completely ended by about the year 2315 after a temporary global tyranny.
-The future people on this future earth would be fre, happy, & mentally healthy people.
-With advanced technology so refined you could not see it with the naked eye, but it was there with you, sentient self-aware neural clouds, mixed reality & spatial computing embedded into the air, land, sea, and space in a symbiotic relationship with mankind, mutual caretakers of the earth, the galaxy, and spacetime.

 Some of these notes are intended to become part of a book titled "Self Aware Networks by Micah Samuel Blumberg"